-Kowabana’s newsletter alerts readers to a wide variety of tidbits English-speaking audiences may have missed, including “the best Japanese horror movies you’ve never seen,” “sneak horror novels you didn’t know had been translated to English yet,” when books go on sale, and more; you’ll also find “exclusive news, lists, articles, recommendations, and even stories that you won’t find anywhere else.”
+Kowabana’s newsletter, The Bonsai Screams, alerts readers to a wide variety of tidbits English-speaking audiences may have missed, including “the best Japanese horror movies you’ve never seen,” “sneak horror novels you didn’t know had been translated to English yet,” when books go on sale, and more; you’ll also find “exclusive news, lists, articles, recommendations, and even stories that you won’t find anywhere else.”
 And lastly, when you subscribe, you’ll get free copies of two of Devlin’s books: Kaidanshi, which features translated Japanese creepypastas, urban legends, crime articles and more, and Kaika, a novella set in Devlin’s Torihada Files universe.
 Issues of the Kowabana newsletter are sent out weekly on Sundays.

 8. The Bite by Shudder